 Various types of portable anemometers are on occasion used at sea (often to assist with ship berthing).
 Their main disadvantage is that they can hardly be given representative exposure, and, in practice, measurements taken with them show substantial scatter (Kent et al., 1993).
 Only an observer who understands the nature of the airflow over the ship in different circumstances would be able to choose the best place for making such observations and thus arrive at satisfactory results.
 This method may be useful if visual estimates of wind force are difficult or impossible, for example, with light winds at night.

-When observations are taken from a moving ship, it is necessary to distinguish between the relative and the true wind; for all meteorological purposes the true wind must be reported (although for VOS Climate (VOSClim) class ships the apparent wind is also reported).
+When observations are taken from a moving ship, it is necessary to distinguish between the relative and the true wind; for all meteorological purposes the true wind must be reported.
+Relative wind should be transmitted if possible.
 The procedure for the calculation of true wind speed and direction from relative wind speed, relative wind direction, ship speed, course and heading is described in detail in WMO/IOC (2003c).
 It should be noted that the ship's course and the ship's heading may be significantly different particularly at low ship speeds or with large leeway.
 A simple vector diagram or a table may be used for computing the true wind from observations of the relative wind and ship speed and course (Bowditch, 2002).
 These additional elements are preferably obtained from a magnetic compass and the ship’s speed information.
 They can also be obtained from the ship movement derived from a GPS receiver, but in that case the drift is not taken into account.
 In the past, this vector conversion was a frequent source of error in reported winds.
-However, increasing use of electronic logbook software that computes true wind will have reduced this source of error.
+However, increasing use of electronic logbook softwarethat computes true windwill have reduced this source of error.
 For AWS, all of the required information is likely to be directly obtained from the anemometer and ship's navigation system.

 The reported wind speed and direction will be the mean speed and direction measured over the 10 min period immediately preceding the observation.
 However, when the 10 min period includes a discontinuity in the wind characteristics, only data obtained after the discontinuity shall be used for reporting the mean values, and hence the period in these circumstances shall be correspondingly reduced.

-The recording of ship metadata for WMO (1955–) is particularly important for wind observations (Yelland et al., 2001).
-Metadata should be provided to indicate the instrumentation used, how it is installed on board the ship (where on the ship and at what height), as well as details about the type of vessel (Kent et al., 2007).
+The recording of ship metadata for WMO No. 1160 is particularly important for wind observations (Yelland et al., 2001).
+Metadata should be provided to indicate the instrumentation used, how it is installed onboard the ship (where on the ship and at what height), as well as details about the type of vessel (Kent et al., 2007).
 Metadata are used in particular to interpret the data correctly and increase data coherence (e.g. bias correction), and permit traceability to standards.

 4.2.2.7 Atmospheric pressure, pressure tendency and characteristic of pressure tendency